bol-edu/caravel-lab/README.md

 ## 2. Caravel Flow
 The below instructions show Caravel flow setup and execution with GCD RTL design example.
-* If a 'volare exe not found' is happened, reference the offical [troubleshooting](https://github.com/efabless/volare#troubleshooting).
+* If a 'volare exe not found' is happened during Caravel setup, reference the offical [troubleshooting](https://github.com/efabless/volare#troubleshooting).
 * The three variables OPENLANE_ROOT, PDK_ROOT and PDK always are needed to set in Caravel flow execution.
+* Download [custom_design](https://github.com/bol-edu/caravel-lab/tree/main/custom_design/gcd) to your experimental environment.

 Run each step of Caravel flow